 I’ve written about The McKittrick Hotel several times before (here too,) but I love this place so much that it deserves another post.
 Not to mention each experience here has been different and awesome, and now that it’s summertime, the rooftop bar Green Gallow is open!
 Being the amazing host that I am, I took both my parents and sister here on their separate visits.
 Notice I said “took” not “treated.”
 Lolz.

 After we took in some sunshine and cocktails, we made our way downstairs to the coolest dinner venue I’ve been to, The Heath.
 Stepping downstairs into The Heath is like time traveling into another era- it’s like you’re back in the 1930’s at a smokey speakeasy!
 There’s a large bar off to one side, lots of seating, very charismatic and decked out hosts and hostesses and a live jazz band that performs throughout the night.
-The jazz and vocals are on point and makes the dining experience more like an entertaining dinner show!
-The entire setting and ambiance is so unique and unlike any other I’ve had.
-Oh, and there’s fancy couple straight out of The Great Gatsby strolling around the dining room, dancing around and schmoozing with diners.
+The jazz and vocals are on point and make the dining experience more like an entertaining dinner show!
+The entire setting and ambiance is so unique and unlike any other, I’ve had.
+Oh, and there are fancy couples straight out of The Great Gatsby strolling around the dining room, dancing around and schmoozing with diners.